Modeling extremal dependence in multivariate and spatial problems: a practical perspective: Multivariate extremes

-The estimation is performed through the \code{fExtDep.np} function where starting values for the marginal parameters $\boldsymbol{\theta}_j^{(0)} = \left( \beta_{0,j}^{(0)}, \beta_{1,j}^{(0)}, \beta_{2,j}^{(0)}, \sigma_{j}^{(0)}, \gamma_j^{(0)} \right)$, $j=1,2$, the scaling parameter of the sampler on each margin and the polynomial degree are respectively set by the arguments \code{par10}, \code{par20}, \code{sig10} \code{sig20} and \code{k0}.
+As mentioned above, the estimation is performed through the \code{fExtDep.np} function where starting values for the marginal parameters $\boldsymbol{\theta}_j^{(0)} = \left( \beta_{0,j}^{(0)}, \beta_{1,j}^{(0)}, \beta_{2,j}^{(0)}, \sigma_{j}^{(0)}, \gamma_j^{(0)} \right)^\top$, $j=1,2$, the scaling parameter of the sampler on each margin and the polynomial degree are respectively set by the arguments \code{par10}, \code{par20}, \code{sig10} \code{sig20} and \code{k0}.
 The argument \code{method = "Bayesian"} indicates that a Bernstein polynomial is used to represent the extremal dependence and that the inference part follows the MCMC scheme detailed in \citet[][Algorithm 1]{beranger2021}.
 The argument \code{u = TRUE} specifies that a censored likelihood approach is applied on raw data with threshold \code{u} set to the marginal $90\%$ quantile by default.
 Recall that by default the marginal distributions are fitted jointly with the dependence (\code{mar.fit = TRUE}) but \code{mar.prelim = FALSE} indicates that no initial marginal fit is required.
-Refer to line 9-12 of listing~\ref{lst:sec244} for the full specification of the \code{fExtDep.np} arguments.
+The code chunk below provides a full specification of the \code{fExtDep.np} arguments.